-32 Is there any legislation addressing the parties' rights with respect to employee inventions?
+Is there any legislation addressing the parties' rights with respect to employee inventions?

 Section 57 of the Patent Ordinance provides that an invention made by an employee shall be taken to belong to the employer if it was made in the course of the normal duties of the employee (or in the course of duties falling outside the normal duties but specifically assigned to the employee) and in circumstances where the invention might reasonably be expected to result from the carrying out of the employee's duties.
+Sections 58 and 59 of the Patent Ordinance provide the employee with a statutory right to seek compensation from the employee in certain circumstances in respect of an invention made by the employee for which a patent has been granted.

-Section 14 of the Copyright Ordinance and section 3(3) of the Registered Designs Ordinance also provide that, where a work product is made by an employee in the course of employment, the employer shall be treated as the owner of the rights in the work products unless otherwise agreed by the parties.
+Section 14 of the Copyright Ordinance and section 3(3) of the Registered Designs Ordinance also provide that, where a work product is made by an employee in the course of employment, the employer shall be treated as the owner of the rights unless otherwise agreed by the parties.

-Notwithstanding the above, it would be prudent for an employer to spell out the provisions governing employee-created intellectual property (IP) rights and ownership in a written contract and to address the following in the contract:
+Notwithstanding the above, it would be prudent for an employer to spell out the provisions governing employee-created intellectual property (IP) rights and ownership in a written contract, which should address the following: